 And in most cases, the organism we work on is wet.
 Marine, freshwater, salt marsh, they’re all just fine.
 The terrestrial organisms?
 They're fine too!

 Much of our work is geographic in nature.
 Understanding the mechanisms that maintain diversity and limit the distribution of organisms is fundamental to explaining global patterns that exist in marine communities, and how these patterns will change with the climate.
 Working with Jamie Pringle and Jeb Byers, we have two audacious tasks ahead of us: gleaning distributional and life history data from the literature and extant databases to build a matrix of population and species ranges for the western Atlantic Ocean, and using these data to parameterize and extend our theoretical work on the selective and competitive differential needed to maintain range limits among and within (in the case of alleles) species distributions.

-The most recent publication from this work:
+The most recent publications from this work:

 Pappalardo, P., J. M. Pringle, J. P. Wares, J. E. Byers.
 2015.
 The location, strength, and mechanisms behind marine biogeographic boundaries of the east coast of North America.
 Ecography, DOI: 10.1111/ecog.01135

-Ewers-Saucedo, C., J. M. Pringle, H. H. Sepúlveda, J. E. Byers, S. A. Navarrete, J. P. Wares.
-The oceanic concordance of phylogeography and biogeography: a case study in Notochthamalus.
-Ecology & Evolution DOI: 10.1002/ece3.2205
+Ewers-Saucedo*, C., J. M. Pringle, H. H. Sepúlveda, J. E. Byers, S. A. Navarrete, and J. P. Wares.
+2016.
+The oceanic concordance of phylogeography and biogeography: A case study in Notochthamalus.
+Ecology & Evolution, DOI: 10.1002/ece3.2205